admin

 Creating a rapport with your client

 Delivering exceptional live-in care for an elderly person is the primary objective of live in care jobs, but one of the surprising additional benefits is building a close friendship with your client.
-If you were a carer in a residential care home, you would be dealing with lots of different residents, and it is unlikely you would ever be able to get to know them as well as if you were a live in care provider.
+If you were a carer in a residential care home, you would be dealing with lots of different residents, and it is unlikely you would ever be able to get to know them as well as if you were a live in care provider, or providing private at home care.
 As a live-in carer, you will have lots of time to get to know your client – their likes and dislikes, their personality, their family members and their characteristics.
 Knowing all about them will lead to a better relationship, and help you begin to anticipate their needs.

 Job satisfaction and security